twisted-nematic57/AMSPlusPlus/battcycl/README.txt

 All of the below should be stored in the `misc` folder on-calc.
 It's recommended to keep them archived.

-Now go to the "deps" directory and enter the folder that best matches the calculator model you have.
+Now go to the "deps" directory.
+Send the files starting with "dord", "idbd", and "padstr".
+Then, enter the folder that best matches the calculator model you have.
 Then send all files in that folder to your calc.

 Information about dependencies:
  - `statline`: Manipulates the status line.